ThiDaGui/RAGE-rustic-ascii-graphic-engine/README.md

 * The CMake build system.
 * The nCurses library.
 * (optional) Doxygen to generate the documentation.
-* (optional) The Check library to generate the unit testings
+* (optional) The Check library to generate the unit testings.

 ### Setup